Walt Zirinsky

-Walter John Zirinsky (August 1, 1920 – November 30, 2001) was an American football halfback who was a member of the Cleveland Rams team that won the 1945 NFL Championship.
+Walter John Zirinsky (August 1, 1920 – November 30, 2001) was an American professional football halfback who was a member of the Cleveland Rams team that won the 1945 NFL Championship.

-Biography

-Early years
+Early life and college

-Walter John Zirinsky, known by the nickname "Walt," was born August 1, 1920 in Northampton, Pennsylvania.
+Walter John Zirinsky, known by the nickname "Walt," was born August 1, 1920, in Northampton, Pennsylvania.
 He was the son of Cyril Zirinsky and the former Mary Flisak.

 Zirinsky attended Northampton Area High School, taking up the sport of football and excelled in it.
 Following his graduation from high school Zirinsky played college football at Lafayette College in Easton, Pennsylvania, where he was a halfback who also handled placekicking duties for the team.
 He was a star of the team from the 1940 season, scoring three touchdowns in a 46-0 route of arch-rival Lehigh that capped off an unbeaten year.